linux-chenxing/linux-chenxing.org/ip/index.md

 ### sleep intc

-32 interrupts forwarded to the IRQ int via a single interrupt
+32 interrupts forwarded to the IRQ intc via a single interrupt

 |           | u-boot | linux |
 |-----------|--------|-------|